 Although California is best known as the home of Silicon Valley, it is also the birthplace of ‘Biotech Bay’, a hotbed of biotechnology innovation concentrated in the Northern part of the region.
-Nearly half of the top 20 biotechs in the USA are headquartered there and many smaller, innovative organisations are springing up at various other hubs across the state.
+Nearly half of the top 20 biotechs in the USA are headquartered there and many smaller, innovative organisations are springing up at various other emerging hubs across the Golden State including Los Angeles and San Diego.
 The demand for biologic drugs is only set to rise in line with the increasing rate of scientific breakthroughs.
 Here are just 7 of the many cutting-edge biotechs in California to watch in 2019:

 Food allergies are thought to affect 15 million people in America and 17 million across Europe.
 There are currently no approved treatments or cures for food allergies, which is a serious issue as reactions can have very harmful and even life-threatening symptoms.
 Aimmune Therapeutics is developing desensitization treatments that make exposures to food allergens less dangerous to patients.
 Their primary product, AR101 for peanut allergies, is currently undergoing Phase III clinical trials.
 Recent results are very positive with 50% of patients tolerating the single highest dose of peanut protein.
 There were also no serious side effects, such as anaphylaxis, reported.
 Therefore, before long AR101 could be the first approved therapy for a peanut allergy, which currently affects nearly 2 million children in America.